trioslib/trios/docs/user-guide/introduction.md

 ## Image sets

 The image processing task we would like to solve is defined by a set of input-output images.
 For instance, if the task to be solved is staff removal, the following pair of images coudl be used for training.
-We would like to estimate an image transformation that takes as input the image on the left and produces an output as close as possile to the image on the right.
+We would like to estimate an image transform that takes as input the image on the left and produces an output as close as possile to the image on the right.

 <table>
     <tr width="100%">